Skip to main content

 Publishing Images Using a Camera

-The terminal output shows the following information:
+The terminal output shows the following logs:

 [example-3] [WARN] [1655092908.847609539] [example]: Create ai msg publisher with topic_name: hobot_dnn_detection